Gene: Discovery of DNA

 Advances in understanding genes and inheritance continued throughout the 20th century.
 Deoxyribonucleic acid (DNA) was shown to be the molecular repository of genetic information by experiments in the 1940s to 1950s.
 The structure of DNA was studied by Rosalind Franklin and Maurice Wilkins using X-ray crystallography, which led James D. Watson and Francis Crick to publish a model of the double-stranded DNA molecule whose paired nucleotide bases indicated a compelling hypothesis for the mechanism of genetic replication.

-In the early 1950s the prevailing view was that the genes in a chromosome acted like discrete entities arranged like beads on a string.
-The experiments of Benzer using mutants defective in the rII region of bacteriophage T4 (1955–1959) showed that individual genes have a simple linear structure and are likely to be equivalent to a linear section of DNA.
+In the early 1950s the prevailing view was that the genes in a chromosome acted as discrete entities arranged like beads on a string.
+The experiments of Seymour Benzer using mutants defective in the rII region of bacteriophage T4 (1955–1959) showed that individual genes have a simple linear structure and are likely to be equivalent to a linear section of DNA.

-Collectively, this body of research established the central dogma of molecular biology, which states that proteins are translated from RNA, which is transcribed from DNA.
-This dogma has since been shown to have exceptions, such as reverse transcription in retroviruses.
-The modern study of genetics at the level of DNA is known as molecular genetics.

 In 1965, the lab of Max Birnstiel was the first to isolate single genes, the ribosomal RNA genes from Xenopus laevis.
 In 1972, Walter Fiers and his team were the first to determine the sequence of a gene: that of bacteriophage MS2 coat protein.
 The subsequent development of chain-termination DNA sequencing in 1977 by Frederick Sanger improved the efficiency of sequencing and turned it into a routine laboratory tool.
 An automated version of the Sanger method was used in early phases of the Human Genome Project.

 Modern synthesis and its successors

-The theories developed in the early 20th century to integrate Mendelian genetics with Darwinian evolution are called the modern synthesis, a term introduced by Julian Huxley.
+R. A. Fisher, Sewall Wright and J.B.S.
+Haldane integrated Mendelian genetics with Darwinian evolution in the modern synthesis, a term introduced by Julian Huxley.

-This view of evolution was emphasized by George C. Williams' gene-centric view of evolution.
-He proposed that the Mendelian gene is a unit of natural selection with the definition: "that which segregates and recombines with appreciable frequency."
-Related ideas emphasizing the centrality of Mendelian genes and the importance of natural selection in evolution were popularized by Richard Dawkins.
+W. D. Hamilton, George C. Williams and John Maynard Smith developed the gene-centric view of evolution, which argued that the Mendelian gene is a unit of natural selection.
+Williams defined the gene in this view: "that which segregates and recombines with appreciable frequency."Richard Dawkins popularized this view in several books, starting with The Selfish Gene.

-The development of the neutral theory of evolution in the late 1960s led to the recognition that random genetic drift is a major player in evolution and that neutral theory should be the null hypothesis of molecular evolution.
+The development of the neutral theory of evolution by Motoo Kimura in the late 1960s led to the recognition that random genetic drift is a major player in evolution and that neutral theory should be the null hypothesis of molecular evolution.
 This led to the construction of phylogenetic trees and the development of the molecular clock, which is the basis of all dating techniques using DNA sequences.
 These techniques are not confined to molecular gene sequences but can be used on all DNA segments in the genome.